VCCE/VCC/docs/UserGuide.md

  Creating a new blank disk will be similar to inserting an existing image.
-Simple click Insert, and instead of picking an existing image type the name of the new disk image you wish to create (with the extension ".dsk").
+Simple click Insert, and instead of picking an existing image type the non-existing name of a new disk image you wish to create (with the extension ".dsk")
+ .
 <p><img src="images/ugima38.png" alt="UG Image 38"></img></p>
 <p align=center><img src="images/ugima39.png" alt="UG Image 39"></img></p>